Learn why the general ledger is out of balance in MindBridge, even though the raw data file is balanced.

-Check for ignored data rows in the last data integrity check.
+Check for ignored data rows in the Data Integrity step of the import process.

 Entries may exist outside of the defined analysis period dates.
 These entries are not included within the analysis, causing the rest of the entries to be out of balance.